 In This Review

 - 1VerdictThe now hybrid-only Honda Jazz is technologically impressive, very efficient and practical – but not much fun to drive

 - 2MPG & CO2 emissionsThe Honda Jazz hybrid is one of the most efficient superminis around

-- 4Engines, drive & performance - currently readingChoppy ride and decent-yet-dull handling let down the Honda Jazz hybrid's fantastic powertrain
+- 4Performance, engine & drive - currently readingChoppy ride and decent-yet-dull handling let down the Honda Jazz hybrid's fantastic powertrain

 - 5Interior, dashboard & comfortGood quality and decent packaging join much-improved infotainment inside the latest Honda Jazz

 - 6Boot space, seating & practicalityA large boot and trademark 'Magic Seats' mean the hybrid Honda Jazz is a very practical supermini

 - 7Reliability & safety ratingThe latest Honda Jazz hybrid has a five-star crash-test rating from Euro NCAP and the brand's reputation for reliability is well established